fugu137/chat-api/README.md

 See [1.
 Setting up the databases](#1-setting-up-the-databases) for instructions on creating and configuring the test database.*

-Finally, if you want to run all of the tests, run:
+Finally, if you want to run all the tests, run:

 ```zsh
 ./gradlew check